m-YoC/HTN/README.md

  The library is MIT Lisence but Lisences of Eigen and ViennaCL library take over each one.

- This library's calculation is based on maltivariate Taylor expansion version of dual number.
+ HTN's calculation is based on maltivariate Taylor expansion version of dual number.

  ## Usage